microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-client-libraries.md

 Here, we'll look at some general steps to migrate over to the Microsoft Graph .NET client library:

-- How to create a Microsoft Graph client, given an access token (that you can acquire using ADAL or MSAL),
+- How to create a Microsoft Graph client, given an access token (that you can acquire using ADAL or MSAL)
-- How to formulate requests,
+- How to formulate requests
-- How to use query builders, and
+- How to use query builders and
-- How to handle collections and paging.
+- How to handle collections and paging

 ## Overview of the migration steps